clastix/kamaji/README.md

 ## Getting started

-Please refer to the [getting started documentation](./docs/getting-started-with-kamaji.md) to deploy a minimal setup of Kamaji.
+Please refer to the [Getting Started guide](./docs/getting-started-with-kamaji.md) to deploy a minimal setup of Kamaji on KinD.

 ## Use cases
 Kamaji project has been initially started as a solution for actual and common problems such as minimizing the Total Cost of Ownership while running Kubernetes at large scale.
 However, it can open a wider range of use cases.
 Here are a few: